marielle-lopez/minesweeper/README.md

 - Identified number of bombs in surrounding cells of a chosen Cell and displayed such count on the grid
 - Terminated the game when user selected all non-bomb cells

+From here, the next goal is to reveal all cells around a selected empty Cell, and having this effect cascade into other nearby empty Cells.
+This would involve recursion.

+Since the MVP is done, I'd really like to re-do this project using a test-driven development process (TDD).
+With this project, I had trouble deciding what approaches to use for certain features and because of this, my code is messy and could definitely be refactored.
+The process of TDD really helps breaking up your code into its building blocks.

 ### February 12, 2024